TypeRocket/typerocket/README.md

 Ready to get started?
 ==========

-Sign-up on the TypeRocket (http://typerocket.com) to get access to the tutorials, videos and plugins.
+Visit TypeRocket (http://typerocket.com) to get access to the tutorials, videos and documentation.